This is a guestpost by Alex Huckstepp of Digital Alloys

 Metal AM feedstocks require 3-4x more energy to manufacture than the billet used in machining.
 The wire drawing process is slightly more efficient than the gas atomization of powders, with higher yield.
 Binder Jetting feedstock production consumes the highest energy per kg because of addition of the binder.

 Printing process energy includes both the primary printing energy (e.g., laser) and the secondary energy to operate the machine.
-System energy losses and secondary processes (motors, heaters, chillers, pumps, computers, etc.) are usually the largest contributors to total energy consumption.
+Energy losses and secondary processes (motors, heaters, chillers, pumps, computers, etc.) of metal 3D printers are usually the largest contributors to total energy consumption.
 The total system energy use can be 5-10x the energy of the primary printing energy.
 For example, a laser powder bed system with a 500-watt laser consumes about 4,000 watts in operation.
 For most systems, secondary energy does not increase significantly with print speed.
 As a result, printing faster reduces energy consumption per unit output.

 Joule Printing™ and Binder Jetting are the most efficient printing processes, and Laser Powder Bed Fusion is least efficient.
 Wire DED processes consume a lot of energy relative to Joule Printing™.
 Wire DED must maintain a large melt pool throughout the print, requiring excess heat.
 As a point of reference, at similar print speeds, Sciaky wire DED systems use a 40kw electron beam whereas Joule Printing™ uses less than 1kw of joule (aka resistive) heating.
 Multi-laser powder bed systems use about 1kw of laser power but print at speeds 25-100x slower than wire processes.
 Most of the energy consumption in Binder jetting happens in the secondary, furnace sintering step.
 It is important to compare these metal AM process energy consumptions to conventional alternatives like machining.